 Map and analyze your processes

-When in doubt about how to map your processes and overcome the difficulties, look at your competition: what do their processes look like and how do they overcome the bumps on the road?
-This will not only give you a clear vision but also ensure your competitive edge.
+When in doubt about how to map your processes and overcome the difficulties, look at your competition.
+Analyze what their processes look like and how they overcome the bumps on the road.
+It will not only give you a different perspective but also ensure you maintain a competitive edge.

-Identify the problems and their causes
+Find the problems and their causes

 Some examples of problems and causes you might find: